share/sharedb/README.md

 ## User presence synchronization

+ShareDB supports synchronization of user presence data.
+This feature is opt-in, not enabled by default.
+To enable this feature, pass the `enablePresence: true` option to the ShareDB constructor (e.g. `var share = new ShareDB({ enablePresence: true })`).

 Presence data represents a user and is automatically synchronized between all clients subscribed to the same document.
 Its format is defined by the document's [OT Type](https://github.com/ottypes/docs), for example it may contain a user ID and a cursor position in a text document.
 All clients can modify their own presence data and receive a read-only version of other client's data.
 Presence data is automatically cleared when a client unsubscribes from the document or disconnects.
 It is also automatically transformed against applied operations, so that it still makes sense in the context of a modified document, for example a cursor position may be automatically advanced when a user types at the beginning of a text document.

 ## Server API